jaanga/jaanga.github.io/demo/mm/readme.md

 * Both screw and screwdriver not finished, not even beginning to be finished
 * More objects find their positions by algorithm ( rather than by eye )
 * Fewer global variables
+* Play step-by-step assembly has more detailed film clip
 * Adds ability to draw 'pencil lines' - still at an early stage
 * Adds new 'Draw Screw position' checkbox and 'film clip'

+Coming soon?

+* Screwdriver and screw rotating into fnal position
+* Rounde-headed screw and flat blade screwdriver

 _2015-12-24_